GuillaumeStaermanML/FIF/README.rst

 Functional Isolation Forest is an anomaly detection (and anomaly ranking) algorithm for functional data.
 It shows a great flexibility to distinguish most of anomaly types of functional data.

+Some parameters have to be set by the user :
+                                    - innerproduct (one can fix 'auto' and vary alpha parameter to play with FIF)
+                                    - D (Dictionary)
+                                    - time (vector time of discretization points)

+See the documentation of FIF.py to get more informations on innerproduct and dictionary possibilities.

 Quick Start :
 ------------